Vascular Laboratory Testing

 Your report will be reviewed and read by a vascular surgeon who is highly experienced in the reading of Vascular Laboratory examinations.
 This report will then be available to your referring physician in your electronic health record immediately after it is completed.
 If follow-up care is needed, you may also have an appointment with a vascular physician who will review your symptoms and the findings of the Vascular Laboratory testing to design a treatment program to improve your condition.

 There are usually no side effects or complications associated with ABI and duplex ultrasound examinations.

-If your doctor is in the Partners network, they will have access to your results immediately after the attending physician signs the test.
-If they are not in the Partners network, we will fax them a copy as soon as it is requested by your provider.
+If your doctor is in the Mass General Brigham network, they will have access to your results immediately after the attending physician signs the test.
+If they are not in the Mass General Brigham network, we will fax them a copy as soon as it is requested by your provider.

-If you have access to Partners Patient Gateway, the results will post there usually within 24 hours.
+If you have access to Mass General Brigham Patient Gateway, the results will post there usually within 24 hours.
 Otherwise, you can request a copy from the ordering physician.

 Any patient arriving more than 15 minutes late to an appointment will have to be rescheduled.
 To reschedule your appointment, please call 617-983-7160 as soon as you know you will not be able to make your scheduled testing.

 Vascular testing can take anywhere from 30 to 90 minutes depending on the test type.